Generalized Cluster Trees and Singular Measures: Backgrounds

 For a function $f:\mathcal{M}\mapsto\R$ defined on a smooth manifold $\mathcal{M}$, the function $f$ is a \emph{Morse function} \citep{milnor1963morse,morse1925relations,morse1930foundations} if all its critical points are non-degenerate.
-Namely, the eigenvalues of the Hessian matrix of $f$ at each critical point are away from zero.
-When the function $f$ is a Morse function, its $\lambda$-tree is stable \citep{chazal2014robust,chen2016statistical}..
+Namely, the eigenvalues of the Hessian matrix of $f$ at each critical point are non-zero.
+When the function $f$ is a Morse function, its $\lambda$-tree is stable \citep{chazal2014robust,chen2016statistical} in the $L_\infty$ metric under a small perturbation of $f$.

 To link the concept of the Morse function to the Hausdorff density $\rho(x)$, we introduce a generalized density